-Document Processor: For this task, the document processor is a multinomial Naive Bayes classifier, which detects the topic of a given web page [CvdBD99].
+7.3.1 Document Processor.
+For this task, the document processor is a multinomial Naive Bayes classifier, which detects the topic of a given Web page [Chakrabarti et al. 1999].
 The topic of choice for our experiments is "Botany."

-Data Set: We retrieved 8,000 web pages listed in Open Directory under the category " $Top \rightarrow Science \rightarrow Biology \rightarrow Botany$ ."
-We selected 1,000 out of the 8,000 documents as training documents, and created a multinomial Naive Bayes classifier that decides whether a web page is about Botany.
-Then, for each of the downloaded Botany pages, we used Google to retrieve all its "backlinks" (i.e., all the web pages that point to that page); again, we classified the retrieved pages and for each page classified as "Botany" we repeated the process of retrieving the backlinks, until none of the backlinks was classified under Botany.
+7.3.2 Data Set.
+We retrieved 8000 Web pages listed in Open Directory under the category "Top $\rightarrow$ Science $\rightarrow$ Biology $\rightarrow$ Botany."
+We selected 1000 out of the 8000 documents as training documents, and created a multinomial Naive Bayes classifier that decides whether a Web page is about Botany.
+Then, for each of the downloaded Botany pages, we used Google to retrieve all its "backlinks" (i.e., all the Web pages that point to that page); again, we classified the retrieved pages and for each page classified as "Botany" we repeated the process of retrieving the backlinks, until none of the backlinks was classified under Botany.
 This process results in a data set with approximately 12,000 pages about Botany, pointed to by approximately 32,000 useless documents deemed irrelevant to the Botany topic.
-To augment the data set with additional useless documents, we picked 10 more random topics from the third level of the Open Directory hierarchy and we downloaded all the web pages listed under these topics, for a total of approximately 100,000 pages.
+To augment the data set with additional useless documents, we picked 10 more random topics from the third level of the Open Directory hierarchy and we downloaded all the Web pages listed under these topics, for a total of approximately 100,000 pages.
 After downloading the backlinks for these pages, our data set contained a total of approximately 800,000 pages, out of which 12,000 are relevant to Botany.